Houston, Texas

 Implementation

-One year ago, the Hope Center Houston purchased a 2-story 40,000 sq ft building and are now planning to transform part of their 2nd story into a dental clinic.
+In 2020, The Hope Center Houston purchased a two-story, 40,000 sq ft building with plans to transform part of the second floor into a dental clinic serving the local community.

 Conclusion